baasitsharief/Python-Function-Assignments/README.md

 # Python Function Assignments

-Assignment questions and their solutions based on CRUX's python course taught during summer of 2017
+Assignment questions and their solutions based on BITS Hyderabad CRUX's python course taught during summer of 2017

 ## Questions